The Basics

 • Which airline you are booking with (i.e. some airlines pass on surcharges for fuel to passengers…others do not)

-• A workaround to paying taxes and fees is if you book in the bank’s travel portal, instead if transferring your points to a partner airline/hotel.
+• A workaround to paying taxes and fees is if you book in the bank’s travel portal, instead of transferring your points to a partner airline/hotel

 • But in the bank’s travel portal, taxes and fees are typically included and payable with points